MicrosoftDocs/customer-voice/cv-docs/forms-pro-transition.md

 > [!NOTE]
 > - The transition is in-progress and will continue for the next few weeks.
 To access Forms Pro, use [https://forms.office.com](https://forms.office.com).
-> - To use Dynamics 365 Customer Voice, you must have the latest version of the [Dynamics 365 Customer Voice app](https://appsource.microsoft.com/product/dynamics-365/mscrm.shimla?tab=Overview) (formerly called Microsoft Forms Pro) installed.
+> - To use Dynamics 365 Customer Voice, the [Dynamics 365 Customer Voice app](https://appsource.microsoft.com/product/dynamics-365/mscrm.shimla?tab=Overview) (formerly called Microsoft Forms Pro) version 2.0.0.3 or the latest must be installed in your environment.
 Ask your tenant administrator to install the app from Microsoft AppSource.

 ## What happens to Forms Pro surveys?